VWS-Python/vws-python/CONTRIBUTING.md

 ...
 ```

-Add Vuforia credentials to the new files in the `ci_secrets/` directory.
+Add Vuforia credentials for different target databases to the new files in the `ci_secrets/` directory.
 The more credentials files there are, the more tests can run in parallel on Travis CI.
 This is up to a maximum of five, as Travis CI allows five concurrent jobs for open source projects.